 Many people when asked what it means to repent will tell you that it means to "be sorry for your sins."
 Even though this meaning may make sense to you and is the one touted by many professional preachers of most Protestant denominations, it is not the correct meaning of the word used in the plan of Yahuwah's salvation.
-In order to understand what you must do to be saved, as Keph (Peter), an apostle of Yahushua, told the men at Yeruwshalom on the day of Pentecost (Acts 2:38), you must understand the true meaning of the word repent.
-If you do not know what it means, you cannot do it, and you must do it to meet one of the conditions set forth in the scripture.
+In order to understand what you must do to be saved, as Keph (Peter), a delegate of Yahushua, told the men at Yeruwshalom on the day of Pentecost (Acts 2:38), you must understand the true meaning of the word repent.
+If you do not know what it means, you cannot do it, and you must do it to meet one of the conditions set forth in the scripture for salvation.

 The term "sorrow according to Yahuwah" in scripture is said to produce repentance toward salvation (2 Korinthios [Corinthians] 7:10).